-POTUS Continues To Target Voter Fraud, States Resist
+Donald Trump Continues To Target Voter Fraud, States Resist

 Officials in 27 states cited possible civil rights violations by handing over such data to a White House commission.
 Some state leaders were reserved in their responses, while others refused more colorfully.

-Mississippi Secretary of State Delbert Hosemann (R), told CNN the president and commission chair Kansas Secretary of State Kris Kobach can both “jump in the Gulf of Mexico,” and that he would not grant Trump his state’s voter data.
+Mississippi Secretary of State Delbert Hosemann (R), told CNN the president and commission chair, Kansas Secretary of State Kris Kobach, can both “jump in the Gulf of Mexico,” and that he would not grant Trump his state’s voter data.

-Virginia Gov. Terry McAuliffe (D) also has no plans to comply because there is no evidence his state has experienced a high level of voter fraud.
+Virginia governor Terry McAuliffe (D) also has no plans to comply because there is no evidence his state has experienced a high level of voter fraud.
 McAuliffe said the president’s commission is rooted in Trump’s claims that last November’s elections were rife with fraud.
 He said Trump formed the commission not to curb fraud, but to commit voter suppression.

 “It is beyond stupid."
 Experts warn Trump voter-fraud panel’s data request a gold mine for hackers https://t.co/oe4RJBaeaY pic.twitter.com/L0NId9SEkQ